xfrocks/bdApi/docs/api.markdown

  * TTL of refresh token: 2 weeks
  * Authorization URI: `/oauth/authorize`
  * Access token exchange URI: `/oauth/token`
+ * Token param name: `oauth_token`
+ * Token bearer header name: `Bearer`

-Please note that the TTL can be reconfigured to make it expire sooner or much later.
+Please note that the TTL can be reconfigured in XenForo AdminCP options page.

 ### Social Logins
 Since oauth2-2015030602, social logins are accepted as a way to authorize access to an user account.
 List of supported services: Facebook, Twitter and Google.
 The common flow is: